Tue. Feb 24th, 2026

 ROUTES: What problems in particular are you referring to?

-Matthews: Racism!
-Racism perpetuated by opera companies.
 When I am looked at or listened to, I am not looked at or listened to as an opera singer.
 My color comes first and my voice comes second.
 Being a Black man, I have it three times as difficult as a Black woman.
-For instance, there are about six or eight Black women who have had a debut within the past 16 or 17 months at the Metropolitan Opera House, since Mr. Levine took over.
-And, not one Black man has had a debut in that house, not one.
-Now if there is a company that really is the most opened company, I would say it is the New York City Opera Company.
+For instance, there are about six or eight Black women who debut, within the past 16 or 17 months, at the Metropolitan Opera House.
+Since Mr. Levine took over.
+And, not one Black man has debut in that house, not one.
+Now if there is one company which really is the most opened company, I would say it’s the New York City Opera Company.
 Say what you will, I was there.
 I wasn’t particularly happy with what I sang, but I was there.

 ROUTES: Why were you unhappy?